celisun/Linear_Regression_with_scikit-learn/README.md

 # Linear Regression Practice using scikit-learn

-## OLS, KNN, Ridge, LASSO, etc: Kaggle problem house price prediction.
+## OLS, KNN, Ridge, LASSO with cross validation: Kaggle problem house price prediction.

 It is also be a good practice for dataset splitting and cross validation.